pianomanfrazier/techblog/content/post/case-statement-in-typescript.md

 Usually TypeScript won't allow bracket notation to access properties of an object.
 In this case the compiler knows that all cases of `State` are accounted for and can thus be used to index into the object.

-Try removing one of the states from the state map and the TypeScript compiler will yell at you.
+Try removing one of the states from `STATE_MAP` and the TypeScript compiler will yell at you.

 ```txt
 Element implicitly has an 'any' type because expression of type 'State' can't be used to index type '{ 0: () => string; 1: () => string; }'.